How is the WooCommerce customer data stored in the database

 Searching the WooCommerce database

 There is no single method when it comes to searching the WooCommerce database.
-Your database queries will depend on your requirements and the data that you need to load and search.
+Your database queries will depend on your requirements and the data you need to load and search.
 So, some aspects to consider are:

 • does your WooCommerce setup allow guest users or it’s registered users only